atreyasha/spp-explainability/docs/develop.md

                 bringing neural and regex model as close to each other as possible

+            4.  link this to explanations by simplification and regular expressions, as well as conversion from WFAs to FAs/REs -\> should be introduced in the background concepts

+        2. Pseudocode

+            1.  add pseudocode for SoPa++ simplification to get regular expressions

-        2. Add pseudocode for regex proxy model construction and compression
+            2.  add pseudocode for regex proxy compression

-        3. Add pseudocode for regex proxy modl forward pass

-            1.  mention that pseudocode everywhere has been simplified and they should refer to source code for full implementation details

-            2.  report time complexities of the simplification process as well as compression where possible
+            3.  report time complexities of the simplification process as well as compression where possible

+        3. Explain regex proxy forward-pass

+            1.  **TODO** replace FAs in visualization with regular expression matrix where possible -\> perhaps better to add actual regular expressions where possible

+            2.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be
-            3.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three

-            4.  alternatively consider different notation to imply this is a regex match with arbitrary borders
+            3.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three -\> alternatively consider different notation to imply this is a regex match with arbitrary borders

-            5.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be

-            6.  replace FAs in visualization with regular expression matrix where possible
+        4. Explainability

-            7.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment
+            1.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment

-        4. Add table with key differences from SoPa model
+    3. SoPa vs. SoPa++

+        1.  create table to show exhaustive relevant differences between models, perhaps with a tick and cross to indicate similarities and differences

-            1.  recycle this table later and add it to the SoPa model section
+        2.  recycle this table later and add it to the SoPa model section

-            2.  talk about SoPa++ still being a black-box model, compare all features

-    2. SoPa++ training setup
+        3.  list comparisons such as tokenization, input casings, word embeddings, WFAs, output layer, transparencies, explainability techniques and others

+    4. RQ1: Performance evaluation

+        1. Training setup

             1.  talk about GloVe embeddings, lowercasing and other important things

             2.  talk about upsampling data set during training

             3.  mention about PyTorch for parallel computation and autograd for backward pass computation

             4.  mention about NLL loss and log softmax for numerical stability

             5.  add sufficient information on grid training and hyperparameter setup

-    3. Performance evaluation
+        2. Evaluation

             1.  explain usage of test set

             2.  explain how we evaluate performance using accuracy on both SoPa++ and its regex proxy

             3.  mention checking if the performance falls in the competitive range

-    4. Explanations by simplification evaluation
+    5. RQ2: Explanations by simplification evaluation

-        1.  mention we are trying to evaluate how close the models are, and we delegate the quality of explainability based on a target audience to future work since this would be out-of-scope for us
+        1.  mention we are trying to evaluate how close the models are

+        2.  delegate the quality of explainability based on a target audience to future work

-        2.  mention in general that the target audience for this method is still experts
+        3.  mention in general that the target audience for this method is still experts

-        3.  explain usage of test set in this case
+        4.  explain usage of test set in this case

-        4.  motivate all the different metrics such as softmax difference norm, binary misalignment rate and also performance scores
+        5.  motivate all the different metrics such as softmax difference norm, binary misalignment rate and also performance scores

-        5.  mention variation of the tau threshold since this would limit how often activation occurs, which we hypothesize could have an effect in bringing both models closer together
+        6.  mention variation of the tau threshold since this would limit how often activation occurs, which we hypothesize could have an effect in bringing both models closer together

-    5. Insightful explanations insight
+    6. RQ3: Insightful explanations insight

         1.  mention how we analyze the output neurons with legitimacy given that it is now a linear layer to find how STE neurons